Circular society

 All-solid-state lithium battery recycling

-With the spread of EVs, the supply and demand for raw materials such as lithium is expected to tighten over the long term, and we are aiming to improve the added value of all-solid lithium battery value chain in the future by considering recycling schemes for waste batteries.
+As EVs become more widespread, the supply and demand of raw materials such as lithium is expected to become tight in the long term.
+Through the investigation of a waste battery recycling scheme, we aim to increase the added value of all-solid lithium battery value chain in the future.

 Carbon recycling